 Services

-The main purpose of the statistical operation of Services Sector Activity Indicators (SSAI) is to provide short-term performance indicators of the economic activity of enterprises operating in the non-financial market services in Spain.
+The main purpose of the statistical operation of Services Sector Activity Indicators (SSAI) is to provide short-term performance indicators of the economic activity of companies operating in the non-financial services market in Spain.

-Results are presented as indices so as to measure variations as compared to base year 2021.
+The results are presented as indices so as to measure variations relative to the 2021 base year.

 This operation began to be carried out in the year 2002, although we have data from year 2000.
-In the year 2005, the sample was increased in order to disseminate regional data, and as of January 2009 SSAI provides information in NACE Rev.2.
+In the year 2005, the sample was expanded in order to disseminate regional data, and since January 2009 the SSAI has been providing information in NACE Rev.2.
 In January 2013, coinciding with the base change from 2005 to 2010, the formulation used is modified, from direct Laspeyres-type indices with fixed base year 2005, to chain-linked Laspeyres indices, with base year 2010 (monthly chain-linking during last December).

 3.2.
 Classification system